Namburger/coral-cam/README.md

 Note:
-This application has only been tested with a Debian based Linux machine with a  [Coral USB Accelerator](https://coral.ai/products/accelerator) attached.
-It has not been tested on the Coral Dev Board or a machine with any of the Coral PCIe Accelerators.
+This application has only been tested with a Debian based Linux machine with a  [Coral USB Accelerator](https://coral.ai/products/accelerator) attached, as well as the original [Coral Dev Board](coral.ai/products/dev-board).
+It has not been tested on the Mini Coral Dev Board or any other platforms.

 ## Getting Started